-Due Date: September 3, 2024 (Regardless of whether or not you have English the first Semester, EVERYONE will submit their essay to TurnItIn by this date!)
+Due Date: September 2, 2025 (Regardless of when you have English, EVERYONE will submit their essay to TurnItIn by this date!)

 - Purchase/rent/download etc. and read the book Conquering the College Admissions Essay in 10 Steps by Alan Gelb, Ten Speed Press: (ISBN 978-0-399-57869-4); either edition of the book is acceptable. - 2.
 Take notes in each of the chapters of the book.
 Focus on the MAIN IDEAS and important details from each chapter.
-One of your first Senior English summative assignments will be an OPEN NOTE TEST on this book (this is for BOTH 1st and 2nd semester cadets CP, Honors, and Dual Enrollment).
+One of your first Senior English summative assignments will be an OPEN NOTE TEST on this book (this is for all cadets CP, Honors, and Dual Enrollment and AP).
 The end-of-chapter summaries are a great help.
 This is your book, so make this resource your own! - 3.
 Look at the list of Common App Essay Prompts in your packet.
 The answer to the prompt you choose should be the framework for the personal narrative essay you will write that "tells your story".
 Before you start writing, watch this video so that your essay doesn't fall into this category! (https://youtu.be/qsIWYyKmalQ) PS.
 She's brutally honest but gives GREAT advice and knows what she's talking about. - 4.
 You can fill out the graphic organizer outline that is provided in your packet as a basic scaffold to your essay; This does not need to be submitted with your essay. - 5.
 Compose a DRAFT of your college essay on the computer.
 Be sure to save the document so you can go back to it during 'College Application Week'. - 6.
-Your essay cannot be less than 250 or more than 650 words when it is finalized. - 7.
-Your essay should be written in the following: 'basic' APA format; Times New Roman or Calibri font; 1-inch margins; consistently double-spaced; 3-paragraph set-up.
+Your essay should not be less than 250 or more than 650 words when it is finalized. - 7.
+Your essay should be written in the following: 'basic' APA format; Times New Roman or Calibri font; 1-inch margins; consistently double-spaced; 3 or 5-paragraph set-up.
 Use the included 'Structure of a Personal Narrative' template to help format your draft.
-Format and structure are part of your formative grade, and will be something 'CommonApp' is looking for as well. - 8.
+Format and structure are part of your formative grade. - 8.
 ALL essays are due into TurnItIn no later than the first day of school using the submission code below.
 You DO NOT have to wait to submit your essay.
 Everyone should already have a TurnItIn account.
 If you no longer have an account from a previous year or your old account is no longer active, you can create one using your DMA email or any other existing email account.